-Dr Scott Eacott is Senior Lecturer and Director of the Office of Educational Leadership in the School of Education at the University of New South Wales, and Adjunct Professor in the Department of Educational Administration at the University of Saskatchewan.
+A/Prof Scott Eacott is relational theorist in the School of Education at the University of New South Wales, and Adjunct Professor in the Department of Educational Administration at the University of Saskatchewan.
 He previously held positions at the University of Newcastle, Australian Catholic University and the New South Wales Department of Education.
 His work has provided important insights into understanding educational leadership, management and administration through a relational approach.

 Scott Eacott’s work is a welcome departure from rational approaches that oversimplify the practice and theorising of leadership in and for schools.
 Howard Youngs (AUT University)